fpaludi/GlobeObserver/README.md

 This creates a virtual environment with all you need to download images from GEE.

+The needed credentials are included in the repo.
+They are from a testing account so they can be used and published

 ## Basic Trial
 The project provides a simple CLI in order to download satellite images.